 After 5 years of eating meat products I was still anaemic and made the decision to remove as much meat from my lifestyle as possible.
-I had gained so much insight into nutrition over the years of my career as a Personal Trainer that I now felt confident to do it the correct way.
+I had gained so much insight into nutrition over the years of my career as a Personal Trainer that I now felt confident to do it differently.
 The cons outweigh the pros of meat consumption in my opinion but perhaps these will help you to decide if meat and dairy are really enriching your life.

 Supermarket meat is produced in mass production.
 These animals have been reared for their flesh for humans to consume.
 Females are repeatedly impregnated and babies are torn away from their mothers, kept in disgusting and over crowded conditions.
 They are then fed a mixture of toxins, chemicals, drugs and injected with hormones to accelerate their growth but these cause a number of health problems on the animals….leading to increasing cases of illnesses and diseases in meat eaters!
 Alongside all of this, the animals’ stress levels from the conditions and fear that they endure are through the roof causing changes of behaviours and diseases in the animals such depression, anxiety, heart conditions and cancers.
 Consuming meats from animals that are packed full of stress hormones and illnesses can affect the human body’s ability to produce and release our our own hormones which can lead to hormonal and developmental problems including mental illnesses, depression, impotence and many many more.

 In order to keep these animals big and strong for us, they are injected with hormones including steroids.
 Hormones are fat molecules that stay in in fat tissues and continue to accumulate (i.e in a fresh piece of steak).
 These hormones are then passed into our systems when we digest these meats building up inside leading to prostate cancer in men.
 Women have higher fat percentages in their bodies so we are at a higher risk of breast cancer from these hormones.
-The additional hormones in meat can also lead to early onset of puberty such as very early periods in girls and the possibility of breasts ( some of us refer to these as MOOBs) in males.
+The additional hormones in meat can also lead to early onset of puberty such as very early periods in girls and the possibility of breasts (some of us refer to these as MOOBs) in males.
 The additional hormones such as steroids are also linked to obesity.
 They unbalance our hormones affecting growth and reproductivity.
 As they are man-made hormones (synthetic), our bodies have great difficulty in removing them so instead become toxins leading to weight gain especially around the hips, thighs and stomach area in men and women.

 Lets begin with the “fresh” meat in our superstores.
 These contain a lot of additives to extend the meats shelf lives.
 They are injected with a solution of water with sodium & potassium salts as well as antioxidants and flavourings.
 And scarily enough, there are no requirements to detail this on their packaging.
 These can all be seen to contribute with breathing problems such as asthma, shortness of breath, behavioural changes such as hyperactivity and heart damage.
 A high intake of sodium nitrate when pregnant can also increase the risk of Type I diabetes in children.
+Try and choose meat from local farms that have grass fed animals and are free range where possible if you choose to have meat in your meals.

 Onto processed meats which are usually preserved by curing, salting, smoking, canning or drying.
 These can include bacon, sausages, ham, canned meats and so on.
 Processed meats are consistently linked with harmful effects on health including High Blood Pressure, Heart Disease, Bowel Cancer and Stomach Cancer.
 Processed meats contain variety of harmful chemicals including Nitrate.
 Sodium Nitrate is used to:

-1. Preserve the colour of some meats (red and pinks)
+Preserve the colour of some meats (red and pinks)

-2. Improve the meat flavour
+Improve the meat flavour

-3. Prevent the growth of bacteria and reduce the risk of food poisoning.
+Prevent the growth of bacteria and reduce the risk of food poisoning.

 Grilling or frying these meats produce Nitrosamines which are linked directly to Bowel Cancer.
 The Sodium Chloride (table salt) also found in processed meats are shown to produce high blood pressure, heart disease and lead to stomach cancer.

 Now what about fish?
 Fish flesh is contaminated with toxic chemicals as most live in polluted waters.
 These chemicals are known to cause cancers and brain degeneration.
 The fish absorb the chemicals through their skin and the bigger the fish the more contaminated as they eat the smaller fish.
 Most fish contains mercury which can cause kidney damage, liver damage, nervous system disorders, metal damage and cancer.
+Where possible if you have fish in meals, opt for wild caught so you know they have not been fed grains and farmed in harsh conditions.

 When we cook meats and fish at high temperatures such as grilling, frying, smoking, charring they produce Polycyclic Aromatic Hydrocarbons (PAHs) and Heterocyclic Amines (HCAs) which studies have shown to cause cancer.
 If you are cooking meats or fish focus on lower temperatures and slower cooking methods such as baking, roasting, poaching and stewing to prevent these harmful toxins being produced.